theSorcerers/octopeer/README.md

    (env) vagrant$ pip install -r requirements.txt
    ```

-1. You are ready to start hacking, fire up the server!
+1. Perform a migration and you are ready to go, fire up the server!

    ```bash
    (env) vagrant$ python manage.py migrate